-- Performance indicators: The council is reviewing its key performance indicators (KPls)· in light of the introduction of the Modern Slavery Act 2015.
+- Performance indicators: The council will keep under review its key performance indicators (KPls)· in light of the introduction of the Modern Slavery Act 2015.

 - the basic principles of the Modern Slavery Act 2015

-- how employers can identify and prevent slavery and human trafficking
+- how staff can identify and prevent slavery and human trafficking

-- what employees can do to flag up potential slavery or human trafficking issues to the relevant parties within the organisation, and
+- what staff can do to flag up potential slavery or human trafficking issues to the relevant parties within the organisation, and

-We will also make available information for all colleagues outlining our duties, potential warning signs and what to do if they have any concerns.
+We will also make available information for all staff outlining our duties, potential warning signs and what to do if they have any concerns.
 This will be made available on the council’s staff intranet and links will be made available for customers and members of the public to relevant websites relating to the Modern Slavery Act 2015.

-- Policy updates: As part of ongoing policy monitoring, relevant policies will be adapted to include specific references to the Modern Slavery Act, and detailed procedures and processes will be also be reviewed to reflect the requirement to prevent of slavery and human trafficking in its corporate activities, and to ensure that its supply chains are free from slavery and human trafficking is explicit in all relevant policies.
-This will include the council's Equalities/Inclusion Policy and its processes on employing Agency Workers.
+- Policy updates: As part of ongoing policy monitoring, relevant policies will be adapted to include specific references to the Modern Slavery Act.
+Detailed procedures and processes will be also be reviewed to reflect the requirement to prevent slavery and human trafficking in our corporate activities and ensure that the council’s supply chains are free from slavery and human trafficking This will include the council's Equalities Statement and its processes on employing Agency Workers.

 - Links with Businesses.
-The council will use its contacts with business as an opportunity to provide community leadership by promoting awareness of the Act and encouraging compliance with its principles by businesses across the district
+The council will use its contacts with businesses as an opportunity to provide community leadership by promoting awareness of the Act and encouraging compliance with its principles by businesses across the district.

-This statement is made pursuant to section 54(1) of the Modem Slavery Act 2015 and constitutes East Northamptonshire Council's modern slavery and human trafficking statement for the financial year ending 31 March 2017.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes East Northamptonshire Council's Modern Slavery and Human Trafficking Statement for the financial year ending 31 March 2017.

 Cllr Steven North